Who Needs to Take the Test – Citizenship

 If you meet the standard requirements for naturalisation then you are likely eligible to apply for citizenship.

-Normally, you are only eligible to apply for British citizenship 12 months after you are granted ILR as this is when you become ‘free from immigration time restrictions’.
-This extra requirement means that achieving British citizenship takes an extra year compared to ILR.
+Normally, you are only eligible to apply for British citizenship twelve months after you are granted ILR as this is when you become ‘free from immigration time restrictions’.
+This means that achieving British citizenship takes an extra year compared to ILR.

-Compared to the exemptions for people applying for settlement, there are very few exemptions when applying for citizenship.
-This is because the requirement to demonstrate knowledge of life and language in the UK is stated in the law and very few considerations are allowed.
+There are very few exemptions when applying for citizenship – if you were exempt when applying for settlement, you may now have to take the test.
+The requirement to demonstrate knowledge of life and language in the UK is stated in the law and very few considerations are allowed.

-People over 65 years of age are exempted.
-Also, anyone who satisfied the settlement-stage requirements to have sufficient knowledge of language and life in the UK do not have to do it again.
+People under 18, and over 65 years of age are exempted.
+Also, demonstrated their knowledge of language and life in the UK at the settlement stage do not have to do it again.

 There are no exemptions for long residence.
 There are no exemptions if you have certain qualifications, or have invested a certain amount of money in the UK.